-- Careers Destination Surveys 95.2% of 2013 Business Management graduates were reported as employed or otherwise engaged within six months of graduating - Many members of Worcester Business School staff engaged in developing the programme are actively engaged in relevant research, consultancy and professional practice in the disciplines of business management - The External Examiner's report for the programme was extremely complimentary particularly with respect to student achievement.
+- Student completion rates within HNC/HND Business Management in 2013-14 were in excess of 84%.
+This figure was in line with comparable programmes both run and overseen by the university. - Careers Destination Surveys 95.2% of 2013 Business Management graduates were reported as employed or otherwise engaged within six months of graduating - Many members of Worcester Business School staff engaged in developing the programme are actively engaged in relevant research, consultancy and professional practice in the disciplines of business management - The External Examiner's report for the programme was extremely complimentary particularly with respect to student achievement.